AlbertP3/FlashCards/README.md

 1. FileMonitor is used to watch loaded files for changes
 2. Watched files: current flashcards file, SOD source file
 3. Turn off this setting by changing *allow_file_monitor* to false
-4. If current file is only temporary, it will be saved as a tmp-backup.csv and loaded on next startup.
+4. If current file is only temporary, it will be saved as a tmpfcs.csv and loaded on next startup.
 This file is then removed

 ## Settings